Shurun-Wang/SCDM/README.md

 - Here, you can complete the missing regions through LATC/LAMC/BTMF/TRMF.
   - The corresponding files are in  `/Baseline`

+### Step 3: The prediction results through dl-based methods
+`python main_predictor.py `
+- Here, you can predict the missing regions through SAITS/Transformer/BRITS.
+  - The corresponding files are in  `/Predictor`

-### Step 3: Checking the classification results after completion
+### Step 4: Checking the classification results after completion
 `python main_classifier.py `
-- Before run this file, you should finish step 1 and step 2.
+- Before run this file, you should finish step 1, step 2, and step 3.

-### Step 4: XXXXX
-`python main_predictor.py `
-- XXXXXXXXX.
+  - The corresponding files are in  `/Classifier`

 ## Results